-With respect to the Independent Non-Executive Directors who are seeking re-election at the forthcoming Sixteenth AGM, the NC is satisfied that Mr. Tan Chuan Yong and Mr. Soo Yuit Weng demonstrated that they are independent of management and free from any business or other relationship which could interfere with the exercise of independent judgement.
-The Board therefore recommends and supports their proposed re-election.
+With respect to the Independent Non-Executive Director who is seeking re-election at the forthcoming Seventeenth AGM, the NC is satisfied that Mr Chan Thian Kiat has demonstrated that he is independent of management and free from any business or other relationship which could interfere with the exercise of independent judgement.
+The Board therefore recommends and supports his proposed re-election.